Michael Cohen Investigation Began In July 2017, Unsealed Documents Reveal

 Lanny J. Davis, an attorney for Cohen, said that the release of the documents continues to advance Cohen’s interest in cooperating and helping federal authorities learn the truth about Donald Trump and his organization.

 CNN also reports that the documents reveal that Cohen was paid over $500,000 from a company called Columbus Nova LLC., which is controlled by Russian oligarch Viktor Vekselberg.
 Specifically, he was paid monthly installments of $83,333 starting in January 2017, which totaled $583,332.
-Vekselberg has close ties to Russian President Vladimir Putin and was sanctioned early in 2018 for various activities — including election interference — that prohibit him from traveling to the US.
+Vekselberg has close ties to Russian President Vladimir Putin and was sanctioned early in 2018 for various activities — including election interference — that prohibit him from traveling to the U.S.

 The documents were unsealed by Judge Pauley, who wrote a 30-page opinion piece on February 7 detailing why some materials will be released, and others must remain sealed, at least for the time being.